Quotation Request

 1.4571 vs. 1.4404: 1.4571 (AISI 316Ti) additionally contains titanium as a stabiliser.
 This makes it particularly suited for high-temperature applications above 350 °C. Its corrosion resistance matches that of 1.4401/1.4404.
 Disadvantage: titanium prevents uniform surface finishing – if you want to polish your vessel to a mirror finish, 1.4571 should be avoided.

 1.4541 – V2A or V4A?
 This question comes up regularly: 1.4541 (AISI 321) is a V2A steel that has been stabilised with a titanium addition.
-It offers better corrosion resistance than the standard V2A (1.4301) but is not suited for pharmaceutical applications requiring mirror-polished surfaces.
+It offers better corrosion resistance than the standard stainless steel 1.4301 (AISI 304) but is not suited for pharmaceutical applications requiring mirror-polished surfaces.

 V2A group grades